Aloshi/EmulationStation/README.md

 Writing an es_systems.cfg
 =========================
 The file `~/.emulationstation/es_systems.cfg` contains the system configuration data for EmulationStation.
-A system is a NAME, PATH, EXTENSION, and COMMAND.
+A system is a NAME, DESCNAME, PATH, EXTENSION, and COMMAND.
 You can define any number of systems.
 You can switch between them by pressing left and right.
 They will cycle in the order they are defined.

-The NAME is what ES will show in the header if you're not using a theme.
+The NAME is what ES will use to internally identify the system.
+Theme.xml and gamelist.xml files will also be searched for in `~/.emulationstation/NAME/` if not found at the root of PATH.
+It is recommended that you abbreviate here if necessary, e.g. "nes".

+The DESCNAME is a "pretty" name for the system - it show up in a header if one is displayed.
+It is optional; if not supplied, it will copy NAME (note: DESCNAME must also *not* be the last tag you define for a system!
+This is due to the nature of how optional tags are implemented.).

 The PATH is where ES will start the search for ROMs.
 All subdirectories (and links!) will be included.